2008 IIHF World U18 Championship Division III

-The 2008 IIHF World U18 Championship Division III were a pair of international under-18 ice hockey tournaments run by the International Ice Hockey Federation.
+The 2008 IIHF World U18 Championship Division III was a pair of international under-18 ice hockey tournaments run by the International Ice Hockey Federation.
 The Division III tournaments made up the fourth level of competition at the 2008 IIHF World U18 Championships.
 The Group A tournament took place between 2 and 8 March 2008 in Mexico City, Mexico and the Group B tournament took place between 3 and 9 March 2008 in İzmit, Turkey.
 Mexico and Serbia won the Group A and Group B tournaments respectively and gained promotion to Division II for the 2009 IIHF World U18 Championships.

 Group A tournament

 The Group A tournament began on 2 March 2008 in Mexico City, Mexico at the San Jeronimo Arena.
 New Zealand and South Africa both returned to compete in the Division III competition after missing promotion at the previous years World Championships.
 Mexico entered the Division II competition after being relegated from the 2007 Division II Group A tournament.
 Chinese Taipei and Mongolia returned to international competition, having last played in the 2002 IIHF Asian Oceanic U18 Championship.

 Mexico finished first after winning all four of their games and gamed promotion back to Division II for the 2009 IIHF World U18 Championships.
 Chinese Taipei finished second after losing only to Mexico and New Zealand finished in third place.
 Christopher Eaden of New Zealand led the tournament in scoring with 18 points and was named the top forward by the IIHF directorate.
 Mexico's Manuel Escandon was named the top defenceman and Lin Tsung-Han of Chinese Taipei was selected as the top goaltender.
 Mexico's Agustin Grimaldi was the leading goaltender with a save percentage of 0.938.

 During the first day of the tournament the game between Mexico and South Africa was suspended and the tournament postponed due to a faulty ventilation system which was causing the people within the arena to fall ill.
 At the time the game was suspended Mexico was winning 11–0, however the IIHF declared the game forfeit in favour of Mexico.
 The tournament was resumed three days later with equipment being provided to monitor blood oxygen levels and the heart rate of players.